-To install iTunes, you'll need to log in to your computer with an administrator password.
-If you're not sure if you have an administrator account, read Windows 7: How do I log on as an administrator?
-You could also refer to your computer's help system, contact your IT department, or visit support.microsoft.com for assistance.
+If you're not sure if you have an administrator account, learn how to log on as an administrator.
+You can also refer to your computer's help system, contact your IT department, or visit support.microsoft.com for more help.

 - Install the latest Microsoft Windows updates.

-To download the latest updates, visit the Microsoft Windows Update website. iTunes for Windows requires Windows XP, Windows Vista, Windows 7, or Windows 8 with the latest Service Pack installed.
-If you can’t install the updates, refer to your computer's help system, contact your IT department, or visit support.microsoft.com for assistance.
+To download the latest updates, visit the Microsoft Windows Update website. iTunes for Windows requires Windows 7 or later, with the latest Service Pack installed.
+If you can’t install the updates, refer to your computer's help system, contact your IT department, or visit support.microsoft.com for more help.

-Remove and reinstall iTunes and other software components for Windows XP
+Remove and reinstall iTunes and other software components for Windows Vista or later.

 Songs you bought from the iTunes Store or imported from CDs are saved in your My Music folder by default.
-They won’t be deleted by removing iTunes.
+Deleting iTunes won’t delete your music.

 - Disable conflicting software.

-Some security software made by other companies can't be disabled using MSConfig.
-If you've installed security software and you're having issues installing iTunes or QuickTime for Windows, you might need to disable or uninstall security software to resolve installation issues.
+If you installed security software and are having issues installing iTunes for Windows, you might need to disable or uninstall security software to resolve the issues.

 - Restart your computer.

-If the steps in this article don't help you resolve the issue, you might be able to find a solution through a search of the Microsoft support website.
+If the steps in these articles don't help you fix the issue, you might be able to find a solution through a search of the Microsoft support website.